tezos/tezos-mirror/docs/whitedoc/voting.rst

 - `Promotion_vote period`: delegates can cast one ballot to promote or not the tested proposal using the `ballot` operation.
-  At the end of a promotion_vote period if participation reaches the quorum and the tested proposal has a super-majority in favor, it is activated as the new protocol.
+  At the end of a promotion_vote period if participation reaches the quorum and the tested proposal has a super-majority in favor, we proceed to adoption period.
 Otherwise we go back to a proposal period.
+- `Adoption period`: at the end of the period the proposal is activated as the new protocol and we go back to a proposal period.

 It is important to note that the stake of each delegate is computed at the beginning of each period.